 The second most important factor to consider when you’re considering the sale of your insurance business is the actual value of your book of business.
 We’ll go into more detail later, but for now, here’s the most important thing to know: Yes, it’s not always easy to accurately estimate the true value of your business and get a good deal, but Sunbelt Atlanta can help!
 We are all about making business sales smooth and simple — we’ve even created a convenient online tool you can use to get started on the estimate of the value of your insurance business!

-Once we've established a value for your book of business, we can strategize our plans for getting your business to market, finding the right buyer and settle on a fair price.
+Once we've established a value for your book of business, we can strategize our plans for getting your business to market, finding the right buyer and settling on a fair price.

 Sure, there are plenty of factors to consider when selling an insurance agency — but that doesn’t mean the process has to be overly difficult or complex.
 At Sunbelt Atlanta, we’re dedicated to making the transition of your insurance business as seamless as possible and for maximum value so that you can enjoy the rewards you’ve earned.
 We’re excited about partnering with you on the sale of your business — that’s why we’ve written this article!